jrlarsen/GetProgramming/Chapter 3 - Players/chapter3.md

 console.log(player1Name + " is in " + player1Location);
 console.log(player2Name + " is in " + player2Location);
 ```

+As more players join the game, the number of variables will quickly get out of hand.
+We need a way to organise our variables and our data.

+### Objects

+Instead of having a variable for every piece of information we need to store, we can create an object for each player.
+Information about the player can then be stored as a property of the object.

 [jsbin: Listing 3.04](http://jsbin.com/ficisa/edit?js,console)
 ```javascript